DLLDN/DLLDN/Data Analysis Projects/Transaction Monitoring/README.md

 ```
 ![Total Transaction Amounts Over Time](https://github.com/user-attachments/assets/2426d594-72d0-4fae-9a72-9535912aa69e)

-The graph shows various spikes in transaction amounts
+The line graph shows various spikes in total transaction amounts of over $10 million in the later part of 2022, and also in June to July 2023.

 ## Distribution of Transaction Amounts by Laundering Type

+The following query creates a ridgeline chart in R of the distribution of transaction amounts by laundering type:-

 ```r
 library(ggplot2)